Recognize an Integrated Care Mentor and Leader at our CFHA Conference!

 Wingspread Honorees are individuals who both embody the characteristics of our early leaders and who have positively impacted the lives of their students, mentees, or colleagues through their work.

-Each summer prior to the October conference, you can nominate a Wingspread Honoree by contributing a tax-deductible, $50 gift to the CFHA Scholarship Fund.
+You can nominate a Wingspread Honoree by contributing a tax-deductible, $50 gift to the CFHA Scholarship Fund.
 You will be given the opportunity to write an optional brief narrative about the honoree’s work and/or mentorship and what it has meant to you personally and professionally.
 The Wingspread Honoree designation is designed to be one of “thanks” and is not predicated on years of service or professional accomplishments.
 Honorees are not required to be CFHA members.
+Nominations will close Friday, July 30th!

 CFHA will also accept Wingspread Nominations for influential colleagues and mentors that have recently passed away.
 If you would like to recognize and nominate a Wingspread Honoree in this fashion, just clarify on the nomination form and your nomination will be listed as such in conference materials.
 Honoree gifts and certificates can be mailed to the honoree’s family (optional).

-Honorees will receive a certificate of appreciation (inclusive of the donor’s narrative), reserved seating and recognition at the conference during Friday morning plenary, a custom lanyard identifying them as a Wingspread Honoree, a small gift/token of appreciation, and will be recognized in the conference program and on the CFHA website.
+Honorees will receive a certificate of appreciation (inclusive of the donor’s narrative), reserved seating and recognition at the conference during the Saturday awards lunch, a custom lanyard identifying them as a Wingspread Honoree, a small gift/token of appreciation, and will be recognized in the conference program and on the CFHA website.
 Honorees not attending the conference will be mailed their certificate and gift/token.

 All funds raised through the Wingspread Honoree program will support CFHA student conference scholarships.